-Referrals to other professionals, such as a physical therapist, who can help create a personal exercise program that meets your needs
+- Other professionals, such as a physical therapist, who can help you build a personal exercise program that meets your needs

-If you plan to workout for 30 minutes, start with 10-minute workout sessions and work your way up.
+- If you plan to work out for 30 minutes, start with 10-minute workout sessions and work your way up.

 What Should I Do if I Get Overheated?

-Drink plenty of cool fluids.
+- Drink plenty of cool water.